bberteli/conf-files/README.md

 # My Ubuntu Configuration Files

-For now it only has my emacs configuration directory.
+For now it only contains my emacs configuration directory.